homearanya/active-escapes/src/pages/tours/coffee-bay-bulungula-backpacking-trail.md

       - 'Main luggage transfer to end-point, so you need only hike with a small daypack and the basics you require for the trail.'
   - heading: Group Size
     description:
-      - From 2 persons – maximum of 14 persons/per guide .
+      - From 2 persons – maximum of 14 persons/per guide.
   - heading: Pricing
     description:
       - 'Indicative costing on the 4 Night/ 2 Hike Day Weekender Trail based on a group of 6-9 persons: R3 700/pp'

 emailSubject: Coffee Bay to Bulungula Hike Enquiry – PP Enquire Now
 overview: